Rohani Barb (Dawkinsia Rohani) Species Profile & Care Guide

 |TDS||36 - 179|

-Origins of the Rohani Barb
+Natural Habitat of the Rohani Barb

 The Rohani Barb is endemic to Tamil Nadu State and Kanyakumari District in the Western Ghats in South India.
 These Barbs inhabit hill streams draining into the Arabian Sea.
 However, their habitats are likely to vary depending on location and time of year with two seasonal monsoons causing rises in water depth, turbidity and flow in these rivers.